The answer is: not much.

 Similarly, muda muda muda muda 無駄無駄無駄無駄 is used by another character and also doesn't mean much either.

-Note that some Japanese words gain different meanings when they're said twice (reduplication), but this isn't the case here, this is merely repetition.
+Some Japanese words gain different meanings when they're said twice (reduplication), but this isn't the case here, this is merely repetition.